VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-20-set-up-your-own-free-blog-in-8-steps-using-github-and-jekyll.md

-adding Disqus is SUPER easy, simply register your site and an account on Disqus.com , get your shortname, and put it into your `_config.yml` file
+adding Disqus is SUPER easy, simply register your site and make an account on Disqus.com , get your shortname, and put it into your `_config.yml` file

 ```yaml
 disqus: